jraines/clojure-webdev-first-steps/README.md

 ## Om

-The next few commits follow the Om Next quickstart guide, so I won't dwell much on them.
-I really only want to spend time on the piece of Om that I found confusing -- the "boring" mechanics of setting up client / server sync.
-It's actually quite easy, just not currently well documented in my opinion (note:  as of this writing, the version of Om I'm talking about is currently called Om Next, and is in alpha status, and thus so is this part of the guide).
+The next few commits follow the [Om Next quickstart guide](https://github.com/omcljs/om/wiki/Quick-Start-(om.next)), so I won't dwell much on them.
+(In fact, if this is your first time checking out Om, you should definitely go there first -- I really only want to spend time on the piece of Om that I found confusing -- the "boring" mechanics of setting up client / server sync.
+It's actually quite easy, just not currently well documented, in my opinion. *Note:  as of this writing, the version of Om I'm talking about is currently called Om Next, and is in alpha status, and thus so is this part of the guide*).

 [First we'll add Om as a dependency and make a basic component.](https://github.com/jraines/gentle-om-next/commit/ab0150afafdfe3b305270d6a8e8977f7fedf8985)

 [Then, let's make it accept props as parameters.](https://github.com/jraines/gentle-om-next/commit/39be499a06b89698fe2048f4f8dcfc905a0b4400)

 [Next, let's set up our read function, parser, and reconciler, and grab data from the server](https://github.com/jraines/gentle-om-next/commit/f44d51670c992fbfc909b324e5541e4b68e991da)

 At this point you should see that your component: